NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

    * - **use_tarred_dataset**
      - bool
      - ???
-     - A mandatory parameter specifying whether to use tarred dataset or usual dataset.
+     - A mandatory parameter specifying whether to use tarred dataset or regular dataset.
 If ``true``, then you should provide ``ds_item``, ``tar_metadata_file`` parameters.
 Otherwise, you should provide parameters ``ds_item``, ``text_file``, ``labels_file``, ``tokens_in_batch`` parameters.
    * - **ds_item**